Pevensie/barnacle/README.md

     |> barnacle.with_poll_interval(15_000)
     |> barnacle.with_name("my_barnacle")

-  // Create a process to receive the child process later let self = process.new_subject()
+  // Create a subject to receive the child process later let self = process.new_subject()

   // Start the child process under a supervisor